slin96/master-thesis/experiments/imagenet/README.md

-- providing sme example code on how to train models on the ImageNet dataset using PyTorch
+- providing some example code on how to train models on the ImageNet dataset using PyTorch
 - to execute example run `example.py`